Memorial Museum of Space Exploration

 The various displays trace the history of space exploration: the first satellite – Sputnik - launched in 1957; the first dogs in space; the first human flights; and the first spacewalk.
 Other original exhibits include the spacesuit of Alexei Leonov, in which he walked in space; space dogs Belka and Strelka (preserved by taxidermy); a Soyuz spacecraft descent module; the outfit and ejection seat of pilot Igor Volkov; a 'flying chair' designed for cosmonauts moving in outer space; and the military uniform and leather coat of Sergey Korolev.

-Before its renovation, the museum focused almost exclusively on the Soviet space program with major themes like Gagarin and Sergey Korolyov, and Sputnik and Soyuz.
-After recent reconstruction it has added new sections dedicated to space programs worldwide, including the USA, Europe, China and the ISS.
+Before its renovation, the museum focused almost exclusively on the Soviet space program with significant themes like Gagarin and Sergey Korolyov, and Sputnik and Soyuz.
+After recent reconstruction, it has added new sections dedicated to space programs worldwide, including the USA, Europe, China, and the ISS.
 The museum now features several video presentations and original interactive exhibits.
 According to the Russian tourist board, the museum's collection holds approximately 85,000 different items.

 Visiting Moscow Space MuseumIf you're interested in space and cosmonauts, we'd highly recommend a visit to the Space museum during your Moscow tour.

 The museum is open every day except Monday from 10 am to 7 pm, on Thursday the museum is open from 10 am to 9 pm.

 The museum is located on Prospect Mira 111 right next to VDNKh metro station.
 We recommend you to combine the museum tour with the walk around picturesque VDBKh park.
 Not far from the museum is the house-museum of Sergei Korolev, which is also a must-see for everyone interested in space exploration